cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 #### Grouping concept

 The collision matrix is ​​managed by groups.
 Each group has a format of `{ index, name }`.
-The concept of `index` is the same as Layers, which is also a number of digits from 0 to 31, and `name` is the name of this group.
+The concept of `index` is the same as Layers, which also represents the digit position from 0 to 31, and `name` is the name of this group.

-There will be a Default group by default `{ index: 0, name:'DEFAULT' }`
+There is only one group by default: `{ index: 0, name:'DEFAULT' }`

-Click the `+` button you can add a new group.
+By clicking the `+` button you can add a new group.

 > **Note**: Both `index` and `name` cannot be empty and cannot be repeated with existing items; after adding, the group cannot be deleted, only the name of the group can be modified.